ctrf-io/ai-test-reporter/README.md

 The package interacts with the Azure OpenAI API, you must set `AZURE_OPENAI_API_KEY`, `AZURE_OPENAI_ENDPOINT`, and `AZURE_OPENAI_DEPLOYMENT_NAME` environment variable or provide them as arguments.

 You will be responsible for any charges incurred from using your selected Azure OpenAI model.
 Make sure you are aware of the associated cost.

+A message is sent to Azure OpenAI for each failed test.

 ### Options